How to Tell if Your Child Has a Speech Delay

 1 Not learning or using new words

-Between ages 18 and 30 months, toddlers should be progressing in their language development by regularly using new words.
-They should also be starting to string words together to make simple phrases, like "I want snack!" or ask questions, such as "Where's mommy?"
+Between ages 18 and 30 months, toddlers should be growing in their language development by regularly using new words.
+They should also be starting to string words together to make simple phrases, like "I want snack!," or to ask questions, such as "Where's Mommy?"
 If you don’t hear your child saying new words often, this may be a sign of a speech or language delay.

 You can learn more about expected developmental milestones for toddlers and preschoolers in our articles covering 1-year-olds, 2-year-olds, and 3-year-olds.